zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 However, this solution has many limitations such as:

-- support basic types only such as `int` or `guid`
+- It only supports basic types like `int` or `guid`
-- the list of `ids` is limited due to SQL limitations
+- The list of `ids` is limited due to SQL limitations
-- and it doesn't support surrogate key or other more complex scenarios
+- It doesn't support surrogate key or other more complex scenarios

 The `WhereBulkContains` method lets you filter a query by including all entities from the list.
-It's doesn't have any limitation that the `Contains` method has.
+It's doesn't have any of the `Contains` method limitations.

 ## FAQ